abhidtu/emqttd_publish_client_activity/README.md

 }

 ##Goals:</br>
-Integration with kafka, configurable option to publish these messages to kafka rather than to emqttd.
+Integration with kafka, configurable option to publish these messages to kafka/mqtt SYSTEM/# topics

 ##Important:</br>
  make sure you dont have any client_id with "broker" since it is reserved for emqtt broker in this plugin.